Single chapter

 Silent, the woman offered him a bottle of vitamin water and he chugged it down eagerly, washing the bitterness from his mouth.

 — We waited in orbit...just in case.
 Still no survivors.
-The Commander will order a full retreat from the system — broke the silence, playing with the ends of her braid.
+The Commander will order a full retreat from the system — null broke the silence, playing with the ends of her braid.
 It was a nervous gesture not often seen.

 She understood, of course she did, touching his arm lightly before pulling away. — Yeah.
 And I didn’t even have to listen to it, like you did.
 You’ll be okay, though.